danforthcenter/plantcv/docs/parallel_config.md

 - **Parameters:**
     - input_dir (str, required): path/name of input images directory (validates that it exists)
     - json (str, required): path/name of output JSON data file (appends new data if it already exists)
-    - filename_metadata (list, required): list of metadata terms used to construct filenames
+    - filename_metadata (list, required): list of metadata terms used to construct filenames. for example: `["plantbarcode","timestamp"]`.
+Supported metadata terms are listed [here](pipeline_parallel.md).
     - workflow (str, required): path/name of user-defined PlantCV workflow Python script (validates that it exists)
     - output_dir (str, default = "."): path/name of output directory where images will be saved
     - tmp_dir (str, default = `None`): path/name of parent folder for the temporary directory, uses system default temporary directory when `None`